zerotwooneone/percolator/source/Percolator.Node/README.md

 ## Usage

-The `Percolator.Node` executable is driven by a simple set of commands for hosting, connecting, and sending messages.
+The `Percolator.Node` executable is driven by a simple set of commands.
+The primary workflow involves one peer hosting a service and another peer sending them a message.

-### 1. Building the Node
+### Building the Node

 First, build the project from the `source` directory to create the executable.
 You only need to do this once, or whenever you make changes to the code.